 Monastics of the Korean Chogye order perform a ceremony to commemorate the victims of 3/11 in Iwate prefecture (Japan) (January 2013).

 Luther College offers courses in the study of Asian religions.
-These courses explore the religious traditions of South Asia (REL 261), the religious traditions of East Asia (REL 262), the expression of Japanese religions in Manga and Anime (REL 265), pilgrimages in China and Japan (REL 264), and the monastic life in China and/or Japan (REL 263).
-All courses that examine Asian religions at Luther College count towards the General Education requirement, the Religion program, and the Asian Studies Minor.
-The former three courses (REL 261, 262, & 265) focus on religious texts central to the religious traditions of South and East Asia, the latter two (REL 263 & 264) are study abroad courses that foster experiential learning.
+These courses explore the religious traditions of South Asia (REL 229), the religious and philosophical traditions of China (REL 228), the expression of Japanese religions in Manga and Anime (REL 202), the diversity of and intersections between the religious traditions in East Asia (REL 255), pilgrimages in China and Japan (REL 236), and the monastic life in China and/or Japan (REL 220).
+All courses that examine Asian religions at Luther College count towards the General Education requirement, the Religion program, the Identity Studies program, and the Asian Studies Minor.
+The former three courses (REL 228, 229, 202) focus on religious texts central to the religious traditions of South and East Asia, REL 255 explores the interactions among the religious traditions of East Asia, and the latter two (REL 220 & 236) are study abroad courses that foster experiential learning.

 Studying the religious traditions of South and East Asia can be very rewarding and challenging at the same time.
 For the most part, these courses examine histories, scriptures, ideas, and rituals rarely found and barely studied in the basic high school curricula in the Midwest.
 This means that courses examining the religious traditions of South and East Asia allows many Luther students to explore customs, beliefs, and practices they are not familiar with.
 In our classes, students read scriptures, think about beliefs, learn about practices, and enter cultures that have been influenced by these traditions by watching movies made in South and East Asia, participating in tea ceremony, appreciating the art and music of South and East Asia, and analyzing manga and anime.